yegor256/blog/_drafts/object.md

 "What is the alternative of a `FileReader`?"
 I hear you asking.
 What would be a better name?
 Let's see.
 We already have `File`, which is a representative of a real-world file on disk.
-This representative is not powerful enough for us, because it doesn't know how to read the content of the file.
+This representative is not powerful enough for us, because he doesn't know how to read the content of the file.
 We want to create a more powerful one that will have that ability.
 What would we call him?
 Remember, the name should say what he is, not what he does.
 What is he?
 He is a file that has data; not just a file, like `File`, but a more sophisticated